shreystechtips/pythonbytes/projects/README.md

 We ask you to follow these steps to avoid wasting your time; we want you to be successful!
 Now please scroll down to enjoy the list of projects that follow.
 Easier projects -- the ones to start with -- have little :star: star markers.
-Medium projects have :snake: Python markers and difficult projects have :mountain: mountain markers.
+Medium projects have :dragon: markers and difficult projects have :mountain: mountain markers.